A Footballer’s Guide to Fascia Training in 2025

 Fascia training starts with having the proper tongue posture which is referred to as mewing.
 Mewing refers to the proper tongue posture, pressure, and suction on the roof of the mouth and it is required to create and sustain proper cranial pressure as well as help you better engage the fascia system.

-Along with improving mewing, and making it a more reflexive effort so that you do it correctly and naturally, fascia training also involves learning how to apply proper fascial tension to the feet, arch, and toes.
+Along with improving mewing, and making it a more reflexive effort, fascia training also involves learning how to apply proper fascial tension to the feet, arch, and toes.
 It is also important to know that the tongue has a myofascial line, the deep frontal line, that connects it directly to your big toes and this line makes your tongue and feet act like a pulley system.

 Your feet are your roots, like the roots of a tree, and they are your one and only connection to the ground which is why it is important to have full functioning feet with toes that can retract, a strong arch, an ankle that knows how to act as a spring, and strong fascial connections with the rest of the body.
 As you begin to train your plantar fascia, the bottom of your foot, you will begin to develop a stronger neurological connection from the feet to the glutes, since the glutes are made up of mostly fascial inserts.